 Assignments: Students will put together simple experiments in PsychoPy with the help of the instructor and TA and collect sample data with themselves as the sole participant.
 The aggregated and anonymous data will be looked at and analyzed in addition to journal articles.
 Students will write up a brief summary of the results and their implications.
 Students will be assessed on their understanding of journal articles, the experimental process, the results, and how the results support one or another theoretical position.
-Assignments must be submitted through D2L by 5pm the day they are due.
+Assignments must be submitted through D2L by 11:59 pm the day they are due.
 The HW due dates are tentative and subject to change to a later date (you will be notified of any revisions to the due dates on D2L, via email, and in class).
 Unexcused late submissions without advance notice, will incur a 10% deduction per day late.
 Discussion board entries: A substantial part of the course will focus on discussing the readings from a critical perspective.
 To facilitate this, students have to discuss the specified readings for that day on the Discussion Forum on D2L.
-The posts are due by the end of the day they are due.
-Students will be assessed on their participation level and understanding of the concepts discussed in each module.
+The posts are due by 11:59 pm the day they are due.
+Students will be assessed on their participation.
 Unexcused late submissions without advance notice will not be accepted.

-Quizzes: To help the students keep up with the readings and evaluate their understanding of important concepts and methodologies we discuss in class, short quizzes will be administered through D2L on the material of the relevant module.
+Quizzes: To help the students keep up with the readings and evaluate their understanding of important concepts and methodologies we discuss in class, short quizzes will be administered through D2L on the material of relevant modules.
 The quizzes may include multiple choice questions or short answer questions.
-The quizzes are due by the end of the day (11:59pm) they are due.
+The quizzes are untimed, due by the end of the day (11:59pm) they are due.
 Unexcused late submissions without advance notice will not be accepted.
 Final paper: The final will be a short paper (maximum 3,000 words, not including References) in which the students propose in some detail an experiment designed to investigate a question in psycholinguistics.
 Students will be assessed on the quality of the entire proposal in both form and content: a) The background and motivation for the study; b) the soundness and impact of the question that will be investigated; c) the methods proposed to collect the data necessary to answer the question.
 APA format is required.
-The write-up will be submitted through D2L by 5pm on December 13, 2021.
+The write-up will be submitted through D2L by 11:59 on April 12, 2021.
 Unexcused late submissions without advance notice will not be accepted.
 No extra credit options.